Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

 \section{Operator growth in a MBL system}

 In this section, we study the operator growth problem from the perspective of Lanczos algorithm in a MBL system.
-We consider a 1d spin chain with $L$ sites with an open boundary condition
+We consider the one-dimensional (1D) spin chain with $L$ sites and the open boundary condition

-where $\la ij\ra$ denotes the nearest neighbors, $X_j$, $Y_j$, $Z_j$ are the Pauli matrices on site $j$, $J=1$ is the energy unit, $g=-1.05$ and $h_i$ is the random transverse field drawing from a uniform distribution $[-h,h]$.
-(For an odd chain, we consider sites $j = -(L\!-\!1)/2 \dots (L\!-\!1)/2$; for an even chain, we consider sites $j = -L/2\! +\!
+where $\la ij\ra$ denotes the nearest neighbors, $X_j$, $Y_j$, $Z_j$ are the Pauli matrices on the site $j$, $J=1$ is the energy unit, $g=-1.05$, and $h_j$ is the random transverse field drawing from a uniform distribution $[-h,h]$.
+(For an odd chain, we label sites $j = -(L\!-\!1)/2 \dots (L\!-\!1)/2$; for an even chain, we label sites $j = -L/2\! +\!
 1 \dots L/2$.)
-Such a spin chain exhibits MBL when the disorder strength $h \gtrsim 3$ as shown in Appendix~\ref{app:rstat}.
+Such a spin chain exhibits MBL when the disorder strength $h \gtrsim 3.5$ ~\cite{detomasiRare2021}, also as shown in Appendix~\ref{app:rstat} from the gap-ratio statistics.
 For all of our following calculations, we generate $10^3$ disorder realizations, and all the disorder-averaged quantities are denoted with an overline.